Viburnum Davidii: An Attractive Shrub No Gardener Can Kill

 General Viburnum Davidii Information

 No serious insect or disease problems.
 Leaf scorch may occur in hot full sun locations (if you are going to locate this plant in direct sun you will have to water more frequently).

-Leaves: Opposite, simple, leathery dark blue-green leaves; 2 to 6″ long.
+- Leaves: Opposite, simple, leathery dark blue-green leaves; 2 to 6 inches in length

-Flower/Fruit: Pink buds open creamy white on 2 to 3″ cyme in spring; green fruit turns iridescent pink to red then, and then to metallic blue, and finally turns black; fruit persists into winter
+- Flower, Fruit: Pink buds open creamy white on 2 to 3 inch cyme in spring; green fruit turns iridescent pink to red and then to metallic blue, and finally turns black.
+The fruit persists into winter.

-Special Features: Fruit attracts birds, flowers attracts butterfly’s, very dependable; use two or more plants to ensure cross-pollination, deer resistant
+- Special Features: Fruit attracts birds, flowers attracts butterfly’s, very dependable; use two or more plants to ensure cross-pollination.
+This plant is deer resistant.